-The Earth Genome: Elevating the Complex to the Simple
+Elevating the Complex to the Simple

-They've told us they want 1) solutions, not another risk analysis; 2) insights, expressed in financial terms; and 3) simple, easy-to-use tools.
+Whether we are working with corporations, governments, agencies, or cities we hear a universal demand for 1) solutions, not another risk analysis; 2) insights, expressed in financial terms; and 3) simple, easy-to-use tools.

 - Unparalleled datasets from myriad public and private sources;